 Lone Pine is a very small town located in the state of California.
 With a population of 2,014 people and just one neighborhood, Lone Pine is the 665th largest community in California.

-Unlike some towns, Lone Pine isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lone Pine are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lone Pine is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lone Pine is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Lone Pine who work in art, media, and design (14.81%), maintenance occupations (14.53%), and office and administrative support (11.68%).

 Of important note, Lone Pine is also a town of artists.
 Lone Pine has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lone Pine’s character.